Production & Supply Chain Department

 US pharmacopeia (USP), American society of health system pharmacists (ASHP) and Occupational Safety and Health Administration (OSHA) guidelines are intended to help compounding pharmacist to prepare high quality medication and reduce the potential for harm to patients and consequences for compounding personnel.

-IV Verification and Checking
+Intravenous Verification and Checking Pharmacy

 Intravenous verification is a process where medications are reviewed on system via CPOE (Computerized Provider Order Entry) to ensure correct dose, diluents, volume, rate and duration of newly added medications and dispensing, printing labels to enter IV admixture room to be prepared.